android/platform-samples/samples/media/ultrahdr/README.md

-# UltraHDR Graphics Samples
+# UltraHDR Media Samples

-This is a catalog of graphics related UltraHDR samples that demonstrate the usage and capabilities of UltraHDR images on the Android Platform
+This is a catalog of media related UltraHDR samples that demonstrate the usage and capabilities of UltraHDR images on the Android Platform

 > 🚧 **Work-in-Progress:** We are actively working on bringing more UltraHDR samples